ankit-rathi/AR-Talks/CPC/Improved_Innovator.md

 ### 🟢 Situation

-During quarterly refreshes of the CBM application, manual reconciliation of certain datasets had been performed for nearly three years.
+During quarterly refreshes of the XYZ application, manual reconciliation of certain datasets had been performed for nearly three years.
 It was considered “standard operating practice,” consuming ~8–10 person-days per refresh cycle.

 ---